datastax/labs/dsgraph/20190711/README.md

 Once Studio has started it should be viewable in a browser at: <http://DOCKER_HOST_IP:9091>

-Configure the connection to the DataStax Enterprise Server:

-1. From the action menu in the upper left, choose Connections
-2. Click on the 'default localhost' connection
-3. In the Host/IP field enter "my-dse"
-4. Click Test to confirm the connection
-5. Click Save

 Refer to [datastax/dse-studio][3] for more details about running DataStax Studio in a Docker container.